measurement-kit/measurement-kit/include/measurement_kit/README.md

 # Measurement Kit API

-Measurement Kit only exposes a simple C like API suitable to be used via [FFI](https://en.wikipedia.org/wiki/Foreign_function_interface).
+Measurement Kit exposes a simple C like API suitable to be used via [FFI](https://en.wikipedia.org/wiki/Foreign_function_interface).

-We implemented the following higher-level, easier-to-use APIs on top of this basic C-like FFI-friendly API:
+We also implemented the following higher-level, easier-to-use APIs on top of this basic C-like FFI-friendly API:

 - [Android Java API](https://github.com/measurement-kit/android-libs);